 Shop our selection of aluminium windows for your project

 When it comes to quotes from different suppliers, first of all make sure you’re comparing like for like (locks, handles, any required pressings and so on), and secondly, remember that buying windows is more than just a pricing game: lead-in times can hugely impact your project.

-There is likely to be a huge range in quotes and it is important to be aware that a cheap buy with long manufacture and delivery times can delay a schedule and impact other aspects of the build.
 Don’t forget that, as most systems require specialist fitting, you will need to coordinate with a local approved installation firm if the window company doesn’t offer a fitting service.

 Consider the Quality of the Finish

 There can be a huge variety in the quality of the aluminium windows themselves.
 Companies like Origin use prime billets in the manufacture of the windows, rather than cheaper scrap metal.

 Good quality aluminium should have a smooth and consistent finish so watch out for pitting from when the profile has been heated during powder coating.
 A high-quality finish is achieved by polishing the die after each extrusion run to reduce corrosion and avoid contamination on the surface.

 The way the window is put together can vary a lot from one supplier to the next.
 For example, when it comes to composite systems – which combine two materials, usually timber on the inside and aluminium externally – ensure that the external and internal frame elements are distinct (rather than, for instance, comprising a wooden frame clad on to an aluminium skin).
 Also ask where the key elements originated and where they were actually manufactured.

 Most windows and doors manufacturers aim to talk up their products’ security but now, thanks to changes to Part Q of the Building Regulations and the Secured By Design standards, there are measurable ways of ensuring your choice ticks the boxes.